sulu/sulu-workshop/README.md

 # Symfony Live Berlin 2019 Workshop

-This is the repository of the Sulu workshop at the Symfony Live Berlin 2019.
-The repository is based on the [sulu/skeleton](https://github.com/sulu/skeleton) with small additions such as Bootstrap or Symfony Encore.
+This repository contains the project structure for the Sulu workshop at the Symfony Live Berlin 2019.
+The repository builds upon the [sulu/skeleton](https://github.com/sulu/skeleton) repository and adds some project specific libraries such as Bootstrap or Symfony Encore.

-The assignments can be found in the folder [assignments](/assignments).
+The assignments of the workshop are located in the [assignments](/assignments) folder.

 ## Requirements